jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # NamedGroup Addition for Classic McEliece and RLCE

-The NIDS for Classic McEliece and RLCE algorithms are added below in the NamedGroup struct that originates from RFC 8446:
+The values for Classic McEliece and RLCE algorithms are added below in the NamedGroup struct that originates from RFC 8446:

 <figure><artwork>